 Microfiber rugs are synthetic types of rugs.
 These rug types are made from 100 percent polyester or other synthetic material with tiny threads to create a plush feel underfoot.

 Both polyester and propylene are tough and stain-resistant materials.
-They offer considerable durability even after being totally synthetic fibers.
+They offer considerable durability even after being synthetic fibers.
 However, propylene is more durable than polyester due to its non-porous nature.
-That’s why it is regarded as the best material for high traffic rug.
+That’s why it is regarded as the best material for high-traffic rugs.

 Shedding of wool rugs is normal.
 But it should not last that long.
 Yes, it happens more often when you have just purchased the rug.
 But, it should stop or decline to shed after a few weeks or months.
 Naturally, wool settles down and stops shedding after some time.